Rahullkumr/PythonProgramming/07_Django/intro.md

 # Django 5

-This folder contains notes and codes of Django classes by Prabhu sir (PySpider).
+This folder contains notes and codes of online Django classes by Rajat sir (PySpider).

 ## List of Contents